GustavoPMex/inventario-apis-frontend/README.md

 ## About the project
 ```
 This project is a practice about a small inventory management.
-Its database is provided by Firebase.
+It use APIS provided by Django project.
 ```

 ### Project setup